 - Lynn Waldman uses the Alternative Formats request form to submit the request

-- The request form goes to the Head of User Services, the E-Reserves Coordinator, and the disability services coordinator for the library.
+- The request form goes to the Head of Borrowing Services, the E-Reserves Coordinator, and the disability services coordinator for the library.

 - Requests should include chapter due dates so that books can be processed in parts as needed.